Nelson, New Zealand: Media

 The Nelson Examiner was the first newspaper published in the South Island.
 It was established by Charles Elliott (1811–1876) in 1842, within a few weeks of New Zealand Company settlers arriving in Nelson.
 Other early newspapers were The Colonist and the Nelson Evening Mail.
 Today, Stuff Ltd publishes the Nelson Mail four days a week, and the community paper The Nelson Tasman Leader weekly.
 The city's largest circulating newspaper is the locally owned Nelson Weekly, which is published every Wednesday.

 WildTomato was a glossy monthly lifestyle magazine focused on the Nelson and Marlborough regions.
 It was launched by Murray Farquhar as a 16-page local magazine in Nelson in July 2006, and put into liquidation in March 2021.

 The city is served by all major national radio and television stations, with terrestrial television (Freeview) and FM radio.
 Local radio stations include The Hits (formerly Radio Nelson), More FM (formerly Fifeshire FM), The Breeze, ZM (formerly The Planet 97FM) and community station Fresh FM.
 The city has one local television station, Mainland Television.

 Sport

-The first rugby union match in New Zealand took place at the Botanic Reserve in Nelson on 14 May 1870, between the Nelson Suburbs FC and Nelson College.
-An informative commemorative plaque was renovated at the western edge of the grassed area by Nelson City Council in 2006.
+The first ever rugby union match in New Zealand took place at the Botanic Reserve in Nelson on 14 May 1870, with around 200 people spectating the game between the Nelson Football Club (today the Nelson Rugby Football Club) and Nelson College.
+The game concluded as a 2–0 victory to the Football Club.
+An informative commemorative plaque was renovated at the western edge of the grassed area by Nelson City Council in 2006, to honour the historic milestone moment in the history of New Zealand rugby.